solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Setup

-Follow one of the methods in the [Provision MySQL Flexible Server] document to create a Flexible Server instance with a database.
+Follow one of the methods in the \[Provision Flexible Server and a database\] document to create a Flexible Server instance with a database.

 Download MySQL Workbench from the [MySQL Downloads.]
-This document was written using version 8.0.26: we recommend this version because Single Server is not compatible with 8.0.27, so 8.0.26 has the greatest flexibility.

 ## Instructions